 11The first time Rev. Tom Brown visited the Arrowhead Landfill, he had an asthmatic reaction from the fugitive coal ash in the air.

 Fly ash particles (a major component of coal ash) can become lodged in the deepest part of lungs, triggering asthma, inflammation and immunological reactions.
 Studies have linked these particulates to the four leading causes of death in the U.S.: heart disease, cancer, respiratory diseases and stroke.

 12Booker P. Gibson lives across the street from the landfill and saw discharges coming off the landfill onto his property.
-Tests revealed the liquid contained arsenic levels 8,000 times greater than what the EPA considers safe.
 Later, some of Booker's animals became sick and died after being exposed to the liquid.

 13"I wanted to move away from the noise and the hardness of the city.
 So I came here for some peace and quiet in the country.
 I wanted to hunt and fish and enjoy the weather in this beautiful place and now they've pushed this thing right on top of us.
 Now, I'm too old to move and no one would want to buy this place anyways," said William Gibbs.